uktrade/data-store-service/README.md

     Source -->>- DSS: list of all files
     DSS ->>+ DSS S3: Return list of all files
-    DSS S3 -->>- DSS: list of all files loop For each file not in the DSS S3
+    DSS S3 -->>- DSS: list of all files loop For each file not in DSS S3
       DSS ->>+ Source: Fetch file contents
       Source -->>- DSS: File contents
       DSS ->>+ DSS S3: PUT file contents